 In the late nineties on a homepage now long defunct, a man called Sherwood Clay Randall, Jr, going by "Clay", published these dollar bill origami diagrammes.
 I came across them in the early noughties and, as was not so uncommon a thing to do at the time, cached the entire website on my PC for offline viewing.
 Now, with some alterations in his code, I reproduce them here.
-I have unsuccessfully tried to contact Clay; if you know him, or are him, or know how to contact him, please tell me and I'll contact Clay immediately; this stuff is posted here without his knowledge or consent, simply because I feel something wonderful was lost when this lovely chunk of information left the Internet.
+I have unsuccessfully tried to contact Clay; if you know him, or are him, or know how to contact him, please tell me and I'll contact Clay immediately; this stuff is posted here without his knowledge or consent, because I feel something wonderful was lost when this information left the Internet.
 All the words from here on out are Clay's, although some reformatting has taken place.

 Folding paper money (or "money origami") is my one true creative output.
 My best original designs include spiders, eyeglasses, sailboats, and